WorldHealthOrganization/app/docs/release/manual-build.md

 # Building the App for App Store Submission

+⚠️⚠️⚠️ WARNING: This documentation has been updated for the pre-release v0.12.0 to point to development servers.
+For future releases, `DEVELOPMENT_ONLY=false` should be changed to `DEVELOPMENT_ONLY=true` to point to prod servers.

 _Note these instructions are for manual submission to the app stores, not for building the app during development.
 For the latter, see [here](../ONBOARDING.md)._

 These instructions will assume that you have the up-to-date [`git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Flutter](https://flutter.dev/docs/get-started/install), [Android Studio](https://developer.android.com/studio/index.html), [XCode](https://developer.apple.com/xcode/), and [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#installation) already installed.
 You must use a macOS system to build the iOS app.